MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/player.md

 This internal attribute uses the [setInterval method](https://developer.mozilla.org/en-US/docs/Web/API/setInterval) to handle the Player's movement.
-Every 100 milliseconds, 100 milliseconds are subtracted from the Player's [[remaining time|Data-Structure:-Player#remaining-time]], and the Player's position and stamina are updated.
+Every 100 milliseconds, 100 milliseconds are subtracted from the Player's [remaining time](player.md#Remaining-time), and the Player's position and stamina are updated.
 However, if at least one Player in the game has the "heated" Status Effect, the amount of milliseconds subtracted from the Player's remaining time is first multiplied by the [[heatedSlowdownRate setting|Tutorial:-Settings-(Node)#heatedslowdownrate]], effectively making the Player move more slowly.
 If the Player stops moving for any reason, the [clearInterval method](https://developer.mozilla.org/en-US/docs/Web/API/clearInterval) is used on this so that the Player's movement will no longer continue.
 When Player data is loaded, this is `null`.